Time Warp (roller coaster)

 Time Warp, formerly known as Tomb Raider: The Ride, was a flying roller coaster located at Canada's Wonderland.
-Manufactured by Zamperla, the ride opened to the public on 2 May 2004.
-Following Cedar Fair's (merged with Six Flags in July 2024 under the Six Flags name) removal of themes based on Paramount IP from its parks, including Kings Island and Kings Dominion, Time Warp became the last attraction at a Six Flags park to be themed to the Tomb Raider franchise.
+Manufactured by Zamperla, the ride opened to the public on May 2, 2004.
+The ride gave its final ride on November 2, 2024 after 20 years of life, becoming the second roller coaster in Canada’s Wonderland’s history to be removed.
+It was removed before the 2025 season began.

 Ride description

-Riders are loaded into four-person cars, which rotate to face the ground when the ride begins.
+Riders were loaded into four-person cars, which rotate to face the ground when the ride begins.

 The ride commenced by loading passengers into a four-person car and rotating the cars facing the ground.
 The vehicles proceed with a horizontal lift and got pushed forward so that they engage with the rotating lift mechanism.
 The vehicles ascended into a spiral lift that gave riders a 360-degree view of their surroundings.

-Once vehicles reached the top, they dived down and accelerated before making a quick turn to the left and into the first in-line twist.
-The ride then turned to the right and into the first set of block brakes that slow the vehicles, before making a small dip downward and another right turn into the second in-line twist.
+Once vehicles reached the top, they dove down and accelerated before making a quick turn to the left and into the first in-line twist.
+The ride then turned to the right and into the first set of block brakes that slowed the vehicles, before making a small dip downward and another right turn into the second in-line twist.
 After a quick turn to the left, the vehicles passed into the second set of brakes and then made another diving left turn.
 There were a few quick turns before the vehicles return to the station.
 Once the riders were lowered to the standing position, the restraints were unlocked and vehicles were unloaded.

 The ride drew criticism for several reasons.
 The restraint system was described as uncomfortable and prone to causing "headbanging."
 The transitions between the in-line twists, the turns, and the dives have all were criticized as rough.
 The ride's low capacity due to the complexity of the full body restraint design and the four-passenger trains have were sources of criticism.

 The ride was abruptly removed from the park's app in February 2025 without explanation.
 On March 13, 2025, Canada’s Wonderland announced Time Warp was being retired.
+Canada’s Wonderland last operating day of the 2024 season was on November 2, 2024, which also turned out to be Time Warp’s final operating day.

-The ride was quickly demolished and scrapped in late March 2025.
+The ride was quickly demolished and scrapped in late March 2025, all before the park opened to the public for the 2025 season.

-As of May 2025, the entrance arch and station remain.